-The Sub-Fund may invest in China A-Shares via the China-Hong Kong Connect Programmes, and in convertible securities and currencies.
+The Sub-Fund may invest in convertible securities and currencies.

 The Sub-Fund will typically maintain an average asset-weighted MSCI ESG score above the average MSCI ESG score of the Sub-Fund's investable universe weighted to match the Sub-Fund's asset allocation, excluding cash holdings and currencies.
-The Sub-Fund's average asset-weighted MSCI ESG score will be calculated as the total of each security's market value multiplied by its MSCI ESG score.
+The Sub-Fund's average assetweighted MSCI ESG score will be calculated as the total of each security's market value multiplied by its MSCI ESG score.
 The average MSCI ESG score of the investable universe will be calculated using the ESG scores of relevant asset class and region indices, weighted to reflect the asset class and region exposure in the Sub-Fund.